 To develop of this system, Costa Rica has received support from the US Forest Service and FAO.
 A beta version has been completed and is currently being discussed within MINAE.
 Early implementation of the system would be possible in 2017.
 Once the system is operational, Costa Rica will develop a strategy to run streamline MRV processes, while the MRV protocol and provisions for the CF will not be affected.
 This may require updating the REDD+ FREL/FRLs submitted to the UNFCCC.

 The MRV proposal for the FCFP Carbon Fund is based on the data and methods detailed in Section 8.
-More information (in Spanish) on the status of the design of the monitoring system may be found <a href="https://example.com/here/based-and-nethods-nethod
+More information (in Spanish) on the status of the design of the monitoring system may be found here.